confluentinc/tutorials/udf/ksql/README.md

 # Installing a UDF

 Once you've implemented a ksqlDB UDF, you need only build an uberjar containing it and then place the uberjar in the extensions path that you've configured in ksqlDB server via the `ksql.extension.dir` property.

-*_Note that Confluent Cloud does not support UDFs.
-This example runs ksqlDB in Docker._*

 ### Prerequisites

 * Docker running via [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/install/)
-* Java 11 or later
+* Java 17 or later

 ### Run the commands